tytre3d/DC-Rover/README.md

 while True:
  try:
-  with ControllerResource() as joystick:
+  with ControllerResource() as joystick: while joystick.connected:
-   # Will raise an exception if no controller/joystick is connected
-   while joystick.connected:
     # get x-axis value of the left analog stick
     left_x = joystick.lx